PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![033_envs](./images/033_envs.png)

-In this case, this is an empty Python environment as expected.
+In this case, this is an empty Python environment as expected:

 ![034_envs](./images/034_envs.png)

-For other Python environments you can look at changes made to the environment using:
+For other Python environments revisions made to the environment can be examined using:

 ```
 mamba list --revision
 ```

-To search for spyder we will use:
+To search for spyder use:

 ```
 mamba search -c conda-forge spyder